Announcement

 Landlords

-A landlord may also apply on behalf of their tenants and will be required to accept the following conditions to receive payment under the program:
+A landlord could also apply on behalf of their tenants and will be required to accept the following conditions to receive payment under the program:

 • Will not evict the tenant for past due rent prior to April 2020